-■ ICPC (Information and Communication Processing Centre)
+■ Information and Communication Processing Centre (ICPC)

-All Departments/Sections and Residential Complex are connected through Fiber Optic cable to provide Internet (LAN & Wireless Wi-Fi) Service through ICPC installed latest Computer Server machine and Network switches, intranet at Campus and Residential Complex.
+All Departments/Sections and Residential Complex are connected through Fiber Optic cable to provide Internet (LAN & Wireless Wi-Fi) Services using latest equipment.
 The Campus is connected through Fiber link with HEC PERN bandwidth of 64Mbps.Voice (Intercom) Service is also provided through latest EPABX installed at ICPC along with HEC EDUROAM.
 Official Email accounts, and Microsoft DreamSpark accounts are also provided to Faculty/Staff and students of Campus.
 The campus has a state-of-the-art surveillance system with a central control room to monitor & review the Campus premises for security concerns.

-■ Transport Facilities
+Transport Facilities